aws/eks-anywhere/docs/content/en/docs/reference/baremetal/bring-your-own-dhcp.md

 Most DHCP services define a `next server` option.
 This option generally corresponds to either DHCP option 66 or the DHCP header `sname`, [reference.](https://www.rfc-editor.org/rfc/rfc2132.html#section-9.4) This option is used to tell a machine where to download the initial bootloader, [reference.](https://networkboot.org/fundamentals/)

 Special consideration is required for the `next server` value when using EKS Anywhere to create your initial [management cluster]({{< relref "../../concepts/cluster-topologies" >}}).
 This is because during this initial create phase a temporary [bootstrap cluster]({{< relref "../../concepts/cluster-topologies#whats-the-difference-between-a-management-cluster-and-a-bootstrap-cluster-for-eks-anywhere" >}}) is created and used to provision the management cluster.

+The bootstrap cluster runs the Tinkerbell stack.
+When the management cluster is successfully created, the Tinkerbell stack is redeployed to the management cluster and the bootstrap cluster is deleted.
+This means that the IP address of the Tinkerbell stack will change.

 As a temporary and one time step, the IP address used by the existing DHCP service for `next server` will need to be the IP address of the temporary bootstrap cluster.
 This will be the IP of the [Admin node]({{< relref "../../getting-started/install#administrative-machine-prerequisites" >}}) or if you use the cli flag [`--tinkerbell-bootstrap-ip`]({{< relref "../eksctl/anywhere_create_cluster#options" >}}) then that IP should be used for the `next server` in your existing DHCP service.